-- 1. Each student must successfully complete ten (10) terminal competencies.

-- 2. Procedures from each of the following categories is required:

-- Thorax

-- Abdomen

-- Upper Extremity

-- Lower Extremity

-- Spine

-- Contrast Studies

-- Portable

-- C-arm

-- Head work if applicable

 - 3. Either the student may request a study for terminal competency or the clinical preceptor may select the study to be performed by the student.

 - 4. Some of the patients selected need to be of a higher level of difficulty.
 The following patient types are examples of progressive levels of difficulty:

 - Geriatrics

 - Pediatrics (6 years and under)

 - Very obese or extremely underweight

 - Trauma

 - Arthritis or other pathology that requires positioning adjustments

 - Language barriers or other factors which make communication difficult

 - Non-responsive patients

-Note: Not all patients need to be extremely difficult to qualify as a terminal competency.
+Note: Not all patients need to be extremely difficult in order to qualify as a terminal competency.
 A variety of patient types is required.
-If the chosen study requires a staff technologist to seek lifting or other assistance, the student should be afforded the same level of assistance to complete the exam.
+In the event that the chosen study would require a staff technologist to seek lifting or other assistance, then the student should be afforded the same level of assistance to complete the exam.
 The Clinical Preceptor will make the final determination.